Hakkology/FatalX-Type-Shooter/README.md

 <a id="en"></a>
 ## EN

-# ZType-Proto
+# Fatal-X

-ZType-Proto is a typing-based space shooter prototype where you defend against incoming asteroids and enemy ships by typing the words displayed on them.
+Fatal-X is a typing-based space shooter prototype where you defend against incoming asteroids and enemy ships by typing the words displayed on them.

 ---